gmednick/DeepenAnalytics/content/authors/Gabe/_index.md

 ---

-My scientific interests are at the intersection of microbiology, molecular biology, biochemistry, physical chemistry and bioinformatics.

-I enjoy the challenge of drawing insight from new types of data.
-My passion for data science.
+I have had a growing interest in bioinformatics and data science over the last several years.
+What started out as an effort to expand my scientific toolbox turned into a passion for programming and predictive modeling that has transformed my skill set and professional goals.
+I enjoy the challenge of drawing insight from all types of data.
+Each step of the process, from data cleaning and exploration to creating models, deriving predictions and communicating results, is a blend of art and science.
+Finding that blend, deriving insight and creating value is what drives my passion as a data scientist.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/gmednickCV.pdf" "newtab" >}}resumé{{< /staticref >}}.